-Our Partnering with Suppliers Standard sets out our expectations for suppliers, which includes our zero waste-tolandfill commitment.
-For suppliers are expected to commit themselves to Diageo society 2030 targets and their performance is tracked accordingly through periodic joint reviews.
+Our Partnering with Suppliers Standard sets out our expectations for suppliers, which includes our zero waste-to-landfill commitment.
+Our suppliers are expected to commit themselves to Diageo Society 2030 targets and their performance is tracked accordingly through periodic joint reviews.
 We are further enhancing our direct participation with suppliers so that we understand the waste in their operations and can collaborate with them to minimise it.

-See our Reporting boundaries and methodologies on pages 76-86 of this ESG Reporting Index for more information about how we measure and report on our waste-related targets.
+See our Reporting boundaries and methodologies on page 85 of this ESG Reporting Index for more information about how we measure and report on our waste-related